-We are called United Friends of Homeless Animals.
-We are a small shelter in Richland, New York, a small town about 40 miles North of
+We are United Friends of Homeless Animals.
+We are a small 501 3 C shelter in Richland, New York, a small town about 40 miles North of

 Syracuse.
-We can currently house 6 dogs and a little over 40 cats,
+We can currently house up to 8 dogs and a little over 40 cats,

 although we sometimes have more, if the need is great, as it is right now.

-We have a unique situation in that this shelter is funded with donations and proceeds from a small thrift store called the Trash and Treasure in the nearby village of Pulaski, New York.
+We have a unique situation in that this shelter is funded with donations and proceeds from a small thrift store known as The UFHA thrift store in the nearby village of Pulaski, New York.
 All of the items in the store are donated by people from the surrounding communities.
 We keep the store opened six days a week with a very dedicated group of volunteers.

 In addition, we have one large lawn sale at the shelter, again, selling items donated by caring people.

-We have a large group of volunteers who do all of the work and they range in age from 5 years old to 90, and we all have an exhausting, but good time.
+We have volunteers that help with the shelter and they range in age from 5 years old to 90, and we all have an exhausting, but good time.

 Our shelter has been in operation since 1975 and it is showing its age.
 We have managed to make small repairs and improvements, but there has never been enough money for large projects, such as new roofs, windows, flooring, dog run doors, dog fences and many other much needed upgrades.